How to Establish a Partnership in California

 • how to admit new partners

-• the withdrawal or death of a partner, and
+• the withdrawal, death, or bankruptcy of a partner (called "buy-sell provisions"), and

 • how to resolve disputes.

-Partnerships that wish to have employees need to obtain an Employer Identification Number, or EIN.
-This is a nine-digit number issued by the IRS to keep track of businesses.
-All businesses with employees are required to report wages to the IRS using their EIN.
+Obtain an EIN.
+Partnerships must obtain an EIN from the Internal Revenue Service (IRS).
+An EIN is a nine-digit number issued by the IRS to keep track of businesses.
+If your partnership has employees, you'll need to report wages to the IRS using your EIN.
 Registering for an EIN can be done online at the IRS website.

-It is important to consider doing the following once you have created your partnership:
+It is important to consider doing the following once you've created your partnership:

 Get Professional Help